 Clean skin usually has a more radiant, dewy and smoother texture.

 It is an extract from the bark of a plant called Hamamelis virginiana.

 What is the best witch hazel to use for skin care?

 The best extract with skin benefits comes from only the twigs and bark.

 Some commercial witch hazel products contain a lot of alcohol, which is drying.

-Dr. Bailey Skin Care Pore Minimizing Toner contains the best and highest quality organic witch hazel bark extract.
+I make my Naturally Hydrating Pore Minimizing Toner with the best and highest quality organic witch hazel bark extract.